drepetto/chiplotle/chiplotle/documentation/chapters/fundamentals/index.rst

 All the standard HPGL commands are implemented in Chiplotle, and their class name corresponds to the two letter mnemonic used in the HPGL.
+Refer to the :doc:`Chiplotle API </chapters/api/chiplotle_hpgl>` for a list and documentation of all the HPGL commands.

 Compound Chiplotle commands